Integrating ServiceTitan with Next.js: A Step-by-Step Guide to Building Custom Integrations

 import { Input, InputProps } from './Input'

-import { CreateBookingFormDto } from '@/lib/types/booking.type'
+import { CreateBookingFormDto } from '@aclarify/www/lib/types/booking.type'

 const formFields: Record<keyof CreateBookingFormDto, InputProps> = {